tdoehmen/datasketches-cpp/python/README.md

 ### Installing

-Assuming you have already checked out the library and any dependent submodules, install by simply replacing the lsat line of the build command with `python setup.py install`.
+Assuming you have already checked out the library and any dependent submodules, install by simply replacing the last line of the build command with `python setup.py install`.

 ### Unit tests